pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    :end-before: Install pypa/build

 This will download your repository into the CI runner and then install and activate the newest available Python 3 release.
+It also defines the package index to publish to, PyPI, and grants a permission to the action that is mandatory for trusted publishing.

 And now we can build dists from source.
 In this example, we'll use ``build`` package.